rhuygen/f-fee-tui/ROADMAP.md

 ## Commanding

-- [ ] How are we going to implement commanding?
-In a similar background thread like Monitoring or with individual workers?
+- [x] How are we going to implement commanding?
+In a similar background thread like Monitoring or with individual workers? -> Implemented a Commanding Thread.
+- [x] Implement AEB Power ON/OFF commanding
+- [ ] Implement AEB mode change commanding
+- What about non FEE related commands that are nevertheless useful?
+  - start/end observation
   -

 ## Help Panel